ColexDev/ColexDev/README.md

-- My focus is on Embedded Systems and Operating Systems
+- My current focus is on Embedded Systems

 - I post updates and blog on [https://coleroberts.dev/](https://coleroberts.dev/)